jaygould/command-scraper/README.md

 On each sucesfull approved image write, a callback function will be called, passing in the permanent image URL, so tasks such as DB updates can be made in accordance with the image write.

+**Note: currently the app is best ran on a local environment.
+Updates coming to allow integration with a remote system**.

 ## Install

 `npm i command-scraper`